Hinga-inc/alx-higher_level_programming/0x03-python-data_structures/README.md

 # 0x03-python-data_structures
 <img src="https://techvidvan.com/tutorials/wp-content/uploads/sites/2/2020/01/python-data-structures.jpg" alt="python data structures -> img src from techvidvan.com" />

-## General Objectives

-- Why Python programming is awesome
-- What are lists and how to use them
-- What are the differences and similarities between strings and lists
-- What are the most common methods of lists and how to use them
-- How to use lists as stacks and queues
-- What are list comprehensions and how to use them
-- What are tuples and how to use them
-- When to use tuples versus lists
-- What is a sequence
-- What is tuple packing
-- What is sequence unpacking
-- What is the del statement and how to use it

 ### Tasks
 #### 0. Print a list of integers